 Yoga Connects us to the 5 Senses

 There are so many ways we can increase our awareness of the 5 senses and our sensuality throughout the day.
-These can include yoga practice, mindfulness, meditation, how we eat, and how we move through the day.
+These can include yoga practice, mindfulness, meditation, how we eat, and how we move.

 Read Desi Barlett and Natiya Guin’s discussion of Yoga and Sensuality, the companion piece for this story.